jasonkuehl/blog/content/post/2020-03-24-Failing/index.md

 Toxic people: They have one goal, suck your life away.
 They don’t care about you and will only bring you misery.
 They only care about themselves.

-How to ID these kinds of people?
+## How to ID these kinds of people?

-    You’re emotionally affected by their drama.
+* You’re emotionally affected by their drama.
-    You dread (or fear) being around them.
+* You dread (or fear) being around them.
-    You’re exhausted, or you feel angry while you’re with them or after your interaction.
+* You’re exhausted, or you feel angry while you’re with them or after your interaction.
-    You feel bad or ashamed about yourself.
+* You feel bad or ashamed about yourself.
-    You’re stuck in a cycle of trying to rescue, fix, or care for them.
+* You’re stuck in a cycle of trying to rescue, fix, or care for them.

 The sooner you remove them from your life, the sooner you can work on building up your confidence again.

-Toxic Space
+## Toxic Space

 If you see these run, don’t look back, and move on.
 Always remember that you can leave at any time, you don’t owe any company anything.

 How to ID these kinds of places?

-    You’re told to feel, “lucky you have a job.”…
+* You’re told to feel, “lucky you have a job.”…
-    Poor communication. …
+* Poor communication.
-    Everyone has a bad attitude. …
+* Everyone has a bad attitude. …
-    There’s always office drama. …
+* There’s always office drama. …
-    Dysfunction reigns. …
+* Dysfunction reigns. …
-    You have a tyrannical boss. …
+* You have a tyrannical boss. …
-    You feel in your gut that something is off.
+* You feel in your gut that something is off.

 The power of “no” is amazing, and you shouldn’t be afraid to use it.
 You have a choice, and you know better than all that your priorities are.

-Poor Leaders
+## Poor Leaders

 Just like toxic people, these are the people who will help drive your future in your career.

-    Oppositional behavior
+* Oppositional behavior
-    Makes you feel terrible for over simple mistakes Plays power politics
+* Makes you feel terrible for over simple mistake
+* Plays power politics
-    Doesn’t tech or let you learn
+* Doesn’t tech or let you learn
-    Abuse of the disciplinary system
+* Abuse of the disciplinary system
-    bullying, gaslighting, sexists
+* bullying, gaslighting, sexists
-    course causes workplace division
+* course causes workplace division

-What should your leadership actually be doing?
+## What should your leadership actually be doing?

-    Seeing a potential vision on your future, asking what you want your future to be, and helping to shape it to meet both of your needs.
+* Seeing a potential vision on your future, asking what you want your future to be, and helping to shape it to meet both of your needs.
-    Giving you an ability to drive your own projects you thought of.
+* Giving you an ability to drive your own projects you thought of.
-    Supports you when you need it
+* Supports you when you need it
-    Being there for you when you need someone to talk to or toss ideas off of.
+* Being there for you when you need someone to talk to or toss ideas off of.
-    You can tell them no and have a talk about why you said no.
+* You can tell them no and have a talk about why you said no.

-What Can You Do Right Now
+## What Can You Do Right Now

 We’ve talked about what failure types and people who are not supportive and ways to identify them.
 But what can you do to build your empire and get that reinforcement if it’s not in the workplace and find a place where it is?